Design, construction, and operation of a 30-ton Water-based Liquid scintillator detector at Brookhaven National Laboratory: WbLS Production and Injection

-Brookhaven National Laboratory’s Liquid Scintillator Production Facility (LSPF) addresses the consistency challenges commonly faced by chemical manufacturers in maintaining product purity across production batches.
+Following stable operation during the pure-water phase, WbLS injection was initiated on April 1, 2025.
+The WbLS mixture was prepared at the Brookhaven National Laboratory’s Liquid Scintillator Production Facility (LSPF), which has been addressing the consistency challenges commonly faced by chemical manufacturers in maintaining product purity across production batches.
 Notably, it is the only ton-scale liquid scintillator production facility at an academic institution in the U.S.